 Will it always be necessary to hold an investigatory meeting with an employee suspected of misconduct?

-No, it will not always be necessary for an employer to hold an investigatory meeting with an employee who is suspected of misconduct.
+No, it will not be necessary in every case for an employer to hold an investigatory meeting with an employee who is suspected of misconduct.
 The employer must carry out a fair investigation into the allegations and gather evidence to establish the facts of the case.
-As part of this investigation it may be necessary to hold a meeting with the employee to obtain his or her account of the events in question.
+As part of this investigation it will often be necessary to hold a meeting with the employee to obtain their account of the events in question.

-If, following investigation, the employer concludes that disciplinary proceedings are appropriate, it should put the evidence to the employee at a disciplinary hearing, and he or she should have the chance to explain his or her case.
+If, following investigation, the employer concludes that disciplinary proceedings are appropriate, it should put the evidence to the employee at a disciplinary hearing, and they should have the chance to explain their case.